An introduction to variational quantum algorithms for combinatorial optimization problems: Basics of quantum computing for combinatorial optimization

 \begin{definition}[Composition of quantum gates] The composition of gates only operates between gates acting on the same qubits.
 Let $k$ be the number of involved qubits.
 The composition of $U_1\in \mathcal{M}_{2^k}(\C)$ and $ U_2 \in \mathcal{M}_{2^k}(\C)$ consists of the application of $U_1$ followed by the application of $U_2$.
 The matrix representation of this composition is the product $U_2U_1$.
 The circuit representation of this composition is illustrated on Figure~\ref{fig:composition} for $k = 3$.

 It can be seen as a series sequence of gates. \end{definition} Notice that we read from right to left in the matrix representation, and from left to right in the circuit representation.
-Moreover, in the circuit representation, qubits are numbered in ascending order from top to bottom.
+Moreover, in the circuit representation, qubits are numbered in ascending order from top to bottom which is important for the tensor product circuit representation that follows.

 \begin{definition}[Tensor product of quantum gates] The tensor product of gates only operates between gates acting on different qubits.
 Suppose $U_1\in\mathcal{M}_{2^k}(\C)$ applies on the first $k$ qubits and $U_2\in\mathcal{M}_{2^{k'}}(\C)$ applies on the $k'$ following ones.
 Their tensor product is the application of $U_1$ and $U_2$ on respective qubits in parallel.
 The matrix representation of this tensor product is $U_1\otimes U_2$ (Definition~\ref{def:tensorProduct}).
 The circuit representation is depicted on Figure~\ref{fig:tensorProduct} for $k = 3$ and $k'=2$.